rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

-This procedure to migrate from mirrored classic queues to quorum queues is similar to a [blue-green cluster upgrade](https://rabbitmq.com/blue-green-upgrade.html), except you are migrating to a new virtual host on the same RabbitMQ cluster.
+This procedure to migrate from mirrored classic queues to quorum queues is similar to a [blue-green cluster upgrade](https://rabbitmq.com/blue-green-upgrade.html), except you are migrating to a new virtual host on the same RabbitMQ cluster (the steps in the following sections use a new virtual host on the existing cluster to provide an empty namespace to create the new quorum queues using the old names.).

 Then, you use the [Federation Plugin](https://rabbitmq.com/federation.html) to seamlessly migrate from the old virtual host to the new one.

 **Important**: You can set the default queue type for the new virtual host.
 Setting it to `quorum` creates all the queues without an explicit type as